"If you want to walk fast, walk alone. But if you want to walk far, walk together."

-The Tata Group has invested in numerous sectors of the economy through decades, be it telecom, software, groceries or fashion.
-The behemoth has infiltrated a number of markets.
-As the Chairman Emeritus of the Tata Group, Ratan Tata has proved that his styles of investment and funding have not only shown performed extremely well but the investments have also emerged as giants in their respective sector.
+The Tata Group has invested in numerous sectors of the economy over the years, be it telecom, software, groceries or fashion.
+The behemoth organization has infiltrated a number of markets.
+As the chairman emeritus of the Tata Group, Ratan Tata has proved that his style of investment and funding has not only performed extremely well, but the investments have also emerged as giants in their respective sectors.
 For instance, when he invested in cab aggregator ‘Ola’, its share prices rose from Rs 15,87,392 to Rs 29,44,805 in November 2015.
-Hence, an investment from the Tatas gives a boost to startups in publicity, acquiring finances, and brand building.
-Here is a list of startup companies Ratan Tata has made investment over years:
+Hence, an investment from the Tatas gives a boost to startups in terms of publicity, acquiring finances, and brand building.
+Here is a list of the startups that Ratan Tata has funded over the years:

-Snapdeal is India’s first online marketplace for multiple categories which is also funded by titans like Ebay and Alibaba.
-The e-commerce website was launched by Kunal Bahl and Rohit Bansal in February, 2010.
-Snapdeal has over 3 lakh sellers and over 3 crore products across 800+ diverse categories from more than 1,25,000 regional, national and international brands and retailers.
+Snapdeal is India’s first online marketplace for multiple categories.
+It has received funding from Ebay and Alibaba.
+Snapdeal was launched by Kunal Bahl and Rohit Bansal in February 2010.
+Snapdeal has over 3 lakh sellers and over 3 crore products across 800+ diverse categories from more than 1,25,000 regional, national, and international brands and retailers.

-Ratan Tata made personal investments in Snapdeal soon after Flipkart's acquisition of Myntra.
+Ratan Tata made invested in Snapdeal soon after Flipkart's acquisition of Myntra.
 He bought 256 shares from the e-commerce venture’s angel investors.
-This move not only protected Snapdeal from losing prominent market shares but also prevented any potential attempt by Flipkart to monopolize the e-commerce platform.
+This move not only protected Snapdeal from losing prominent market shares but also prevented any potential attempt by Flipkart to monopolize the e-commerce segment.

-Cure.Fit is a health and fitness startup that has raised $170 million from investors including names like Accel Partners, Kalaari Capital, Chiratae Ventures and Ratan Tata, among others till date.
+Cure.fit is a health and fitness startup that has raised $170 million from investors like Accel Partners, Kalaari Capital, Chiratae Ventures and Ratan Tata to date.

-CureFit offers services like chain of fitness centers (under the Cult.Fit brand), food delivery platform via Eat.Fit, healthcare clinics called Care.Fit, and the recently launched online mental wellness platform called ‘Mind.Fit’.
+Cure.fit maintains a chain of fitness centers (under the 'Cult.fit' brand), a food delivery platform called 'Eat.fit', a chain of healthcare clinics called 'Care.fit', and the recently launched online mental wellness platform called ‘Mind.fit’.

-Paytm began as a mobile recharging platform and later on became an online marketplace for multiple categories.
-It was also licensed by RBI to be India’s first payment bank.
-Ratan Tata raised a funding of 1 crore in March 2015 for One97 Communications – the parent company of Paytm, and that gave him the position to be on the Board as a business advisor.
+Paytm started out as a mobile recharging platform and later became an online marketplace for multiple categories.
+It became India’s first payment bank after reeiving a license from the Reserve Bank of India (RBI).
+Ratan Tata raised a funding of Rs 1 crore in March 2015 for One97 Communications – the parent company of Paytm.
+This funding fetched him the position of a business advisor on One97 Communications' board.

-Paytm is now one of the most successful digital payment companies with millions of subscribers.
-It thrived during the time of demonetization in November of 2018.
-At present, the company’s Gross Merchandise Value is over $1 billion.
+Paytm is now among the most successful digital payment companies with millions of subscribers.
+It thrived when the demonetization scheme was implemented in India in November 2018.
+At present, the company’s gross merchandise value (GMV) is over $1 billion.

-Ola is India’s first home-grown cab aggregator service and one of the nine unicorn startups valued at $5 billion.
+Ola is India’s first home-grown cab aggregator service and one of the nine Indian unicorn startups valued at $5 billion.
 The app allows users to hail a taxi with just a few commands on their smartphone screens and book nearby cabs at the best fares.
-It provides cab services across price segments that range from economic to luxury.
+Ola provides cab services across price segments that range from economy to luxury.

 Read more about Ola here - Ola Success Story